The Duke, the original Xbox controller / doorstop, returns for $70 in March (hands-on)

 The new shoulder buttons aren't too much of a stretch

-And while they're a little jarring to look at and definitely a little small, they're placed well -- landing perfectly under the tips of our index fingers.
+And while they're a little jarring to look at and definitely a little small, they're placed well -- landing perfectly under the tips of my index fingers.

 "I had physical things thrown at me as a result of this controller," he says.

-Note: Editor's note: Quotes have been lightly edited.